RiksenHand/starter-hugo-online-course/content/authors/mm/_index.md

 ---
 # Display name
-title: Rolf Riise
+title: Mesternes Mester

 # Username (this should match the folder name)
 authors:
-  - rolf
+  - mm

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: El Capitan
+role: Il Grande Capo

 # Organizations/Affiliations
 organizations: